10 Games Like StarCraft

 3. Warcraft III: The Frozen Throne

-Warcraft III: The Frozen Throne was released in 2003 by Blizzard Entertainment and has remained, to this day, one of their finest games.
-This RTS probably has some of the best cinematics in video game history and one of the most memorable single-player campaigns.
+Warcraft III: The Frozen Throne came out in 2003 from Blizzard Entertainment and has remained, to this day, one of their finest games.
+This RTS has some of the best cinematics in video game history and one of the most memorable single-player campaigns.